MarimerLLC/csla/docs/Upgrading to CSLA 6.md

 The most common host for a remote data portal is ASP.NET Core, using a controller as an endpoint for the data portal.

+> ℹ️ A Blazor WebAssembly client app needs a special endpoint configuration as discussed in the next section of this document.

 In CSLA 5 the controller would look something like this:

 ```c#